K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 "**Portfolio Management**" means portfolio management within the meaning of the AMF Rules;

-["**Proceedings**" means any suit, action or proceedings relating to any dispute arising out of or in connection with this Agreement including any dispute relating to any non-contractual obligations arising out of or in connection with this Agreement;][^3]
+"**Proceedings**" means any suit, action or proceedings relating to any dispute arising out of or in connection with this Agreement including any dispute relating to any non-contractual obligations arising out of or in connection with this Agreement;

 "**Regulated Market**" means a regulated market within the meaning of the AMF Rules; "Regulated Trading Venue" means a trading venue within the meaning of the AMF Rules;

 "**Standard of Care**" means, in relation to the Manager, the standard of care that could reasonably be expected of a professional discretionary investment manager acting in good faith and with reasonable care and skill;

-["**Statement of Investment Principles**" means the written statement of the principles governing decisions about investments in relation to the Scheme adopted from time to time for the purposes of section 35 of the Pensions Act 1995 or the investment strategy statement for the purposes of Regulation 7 of the Local Governmental Pension Scheme (Management and Investment of Funds) Regulation 2016;][^4]

 "**Trade Repository(ies)**" means a legal person(s) that centrally collects and maintains the records of derivatives or securities financing transactions;